turakz/language_analyzer/README.txt

 -this will clean up the directory of any duplicates or clutter-files generated throughout any kind of development/editing phase.

--consult the makefile if you wish to see what flags are set (there are quite a few), or wish to make modifications

 -the way program works:

--first, i have a file that provides definitions (token_table.txt) for the terminals
+-first, i have a file that provides definitions (token_table.txt) for the terminals, which are (terminal, part of speech) pairs. when the Lexer is initialized, the constructor will read these pairs from the file and store them in an std::unordered_map.

--this allows the program to generate a what amounts to a look-up/symbol table, which is basically a mapping of a terminal to its English part of speech, so as a word is scanned, the program can immediately identify it's type
+-this allows the program to generate a what amounts to a look-up/symbol table, which is basically a mapping of a terminal to its English part of speech, so as a word is scanned, the program can immediately identify it's type and do something with it.

 -to start, the shell prompts the user and then input is grabbed as a whole or "raw" string